 Create a schema using the Schema Editor

-This tutorial covers the steps for creating a schema using the Schema Editor within Experience Platform.
-If you would prefer to compose a schema using the Schema Registry API, please begin by reading the Schema Registry developer guide before attempting the tutorial creating a schema using the API .
+If you prefer to compose a schema using the Schema Registry API instead, start by reading the Schema Registry developer guide before attempting the tutorial on creating a schema using the API .

 - Experience Data Model (XDM) : The standardized framework by which Platform organizes customer experience data.

 - Basics of schema composition : An overview of XDM schemas and their building blocks, including classes, mixins, data types, and fields.